Floating Share Widget

 NRF has been conducting its annual Halloween survey since 2003 to see how Americans will celebrate the fright and delight of this beloved autumn holiday.

-With more than 179 million Americans planning to partake in Halloween festivities, up from 171 million last year, spending is slated to reach a record high in survey history.
-This year, consumers are expected to spend $9.1 billion, up from $8.4 billion in 2016.
+With more than 179 million Americans planning to partake in Halloween festivities in 2017, up from 171 million a year before, spending was slated to reach a record high in survey history.
+In 2017, consumers were expected to spend $9.1 billion, up from $8.4 billion in 2016.
 The top costume for children is reported to be an action hero or superhero, while the top pick for adults is a witch.
 Pets will not be left behind, with 10 percent of consumers dressing their pet as a pumpkin.

-More than 171 million Americans plan to celebrate Halloween this year, spending an average $82.93, up from last year’s $74.34.
+More than 171 million Americans planned to celebrate Halloween in 2016, spending an average $82.93, up from last year’s $74.34.
 Total spending is expected to reach $8.4 billion, an all-time high in the history of NRF’s annual survey conducted by Prosper Insights.
 The survey finds that 7 in 10 consumers plan to hand out candy, and nearly half will decorate their home or dress in costume.

 - Halloween spending to reach $8.4 billion, highest in survey history